Last updated April 17, 2019.

 Being able to research effectively is an essential skill for everyone.
 It’s only becoming more important as our world becomes increasingly information-saturated.
 Therefore, it’s definitely worth investing some classroom time in this topic.

-When you’re modelling your research, go to some weak websites and ask students to justify whether they think the site would be useful and reliable.
+When you’re modelling your research, go to some weak or fake websites and ask students to justify whether they think the site would be useful and reliable.
 Eric Curts has an excellent article where he shares four fake sites to help teach students about website evaluation.
 This would be a great place to start!

 Finally, consider investing a little time in brushing up on research skills yourself.
 Everyone thinks they can “google” but many don’t realise they could do it even better (myself included!).

-Free PDF Guide and Two Classroom Posters
+Free PDF eBook and Classroom Posters

 If you’d like this free guide, add your details here and I’ll email it to you instantly!